Nevue Fine Art Marketing

 Original graphite drawing by Dave Nevue

-Fruits – Fruits are a subject many artists enjoy sketching.
+Fruits – Fruits are subjects many artists enjoy sketching.
 There is a wide variety to choose from.
 Set up a still life with some fruit you have in your kitchen.

-Game controllers – Grab all of your different game consoles and practice drawing how light reflects off of various plastics.
+Game controllers – Grab all your game consoles and practice drawing how light reflects off various plastics.
 You will have fun drawing all of the different buttons and joysticks.

 Globe – Globes are fun to draw and excellent practice for symmetry and proportions.
-Try adding ass much detail as you can.
+Try adding as much detail as you can.

 Hair – Practice sketching long hair, short hair, curly hair, wavy hair, and straight hair.